Master of Science in Geosciences

 - Provide letters of recommendation from at least two people familiar with the applicant’s previous academic work and/or professional accomplishments.

 - Submit a statement of purpose.
+The statement should address the following questions

 Applicants lacking the appropriate background may be admitted as conditionally classified graduate students.
-These students must complete additional course work that will not be counted toward the graduate requirements.
+These students must complete additional coursework that will not be counted toward the graduate requirements.
 Conditionally admitted students may take courses but cannot file an Advancement to Candidacy (ATC) form until all deficiencies have been satisfied.

 Written English Proficiency Requirement